Smudge202/smudge202.github.io/_posts/2016-04-19-action-conflicts.md

 It is crucial that you add your service **after** calling `services.AddMvc()`.
 This is because, when multiple implementations of the same service are added to the service collection, the Microsoft DI Framework will always pick the **last** implementation added.

-With all these little pieces in place, I ran swashbuckle again and *hey, presto!*.
-We're in business.
+With all these little pieces in place, I ran swashbuckle again and *hey, presto!* We're in business.